Subscriber Status

 Ready

-As soon as a device initiates a cellular connection request, the subscription status will automatically change to Active.
-No fees are incurred when the subscription is activated for the first time.
+As soon as a device initiates its first cellular connection request, the subscription status will automatically change to Testing if Test Mode had already been enabled for the SIM; otherwise, it will change to Active.
+No (re)activation fee is incurred for this first transition out of Ready.

 Ready Status Fees

-• plan01s, plan01s - LDV, plan-NA1, and plan-KM1 subscriptions do not incur fees while Ready.
+• plan01s, plan01s - LDV, planX3, planX3-EU, and plan-KM1 subscriptions do not incur fees while Ready.
 However, an annual subscription renewal fee applies if the subscription remains in Ready status for more than 1 year.

 • plan-US subscriptions do not incur fees during the first 6 months of Ready status.
 However, a monthly subscription renewal fee applies if the subscription remains in Ready status for more than 6 months.

-• plan-D and plan-K subscriptions incur a reduced daily basic fee while Ready.
+• plan-D, plan-K, and plan-K2 subscriptions incur a reduced daily basic fee while Ready.

-• plan-DU subscriptions do not incur fees for the first 2 months while the subscription is Ready.
+• plan-DU subscriptions do not incur fees for the first two months while the subscription is Ready.
 After that, a reduced monthly fee applies as long as the subscription remains Ready.

 Active

 A subscription with an Active status indicates that data sessions are allowed.
-While Active, the status will also indicate whether the SIM is currently Offline or Online.
+While Active, the status will also indicate whether the SIM is currently ONLINE or OFFLINE.

 Active Status Fees

-• plan-US, plan-NA1, and plan-DU subscriptions incur a monthly basic fee while Active, which includes a data usage allowance in the monthly fee.
+• plan-US, planX3, planX3-EU, plan-DU, and plan-K2 subscriptions incur a monthly basic fee while Active, which includes a data usage allowance in the monthly fee.

 Inactive